 Alto Palermo is a bustling area known for its modern vibe, shopping opportunities, and lively atmosphere.

-It offers a blend of residential comfort and commercial activity.
+Less frequently referred to as ‘Palermo Glam,’ it offers a blend of residential comfort and commercial activity.

-Near the Bulnes stop on the subway is the upscale Alto Palermo shopping mall, where Argentina’s flagship Starbucks is always packed with teenagers.
+Near the Bulnes stop on the subway is the upscale multi-level, Alto Palermo shopping mall, where Argentina’s flagship Starbucks is always packed with teenagers.

-Behind Alto Palermo is Parque Las Heras, a 12-hectare framed by General Las Heras Avenue, Colonel Díaz Avenue, Jerónimo Salguero Street, and Juncal Street that is popular with sunbathers and mate drinkers.
+A couple of blocks northeast is Parque Las Heras, a 12-hectare framed by General Las Heras Avenue, Colonel Díaz Avenue, Jerónimo Salguero Street, and Juncal Street that is popular with sunbathers and mate drinkers.

 It also has a soccer field, carousal and ping pong tables.